ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 title: "Beagle gRPC"
 weight: 1
 description: >-
-  It is a backend Library that provides a gRPC service allowing your gRPC application to support Beagle Screens.
+  In this section, you will find all information related to a backend Library that provides a gRPC service allowing your gRPC application to support Beagle Screens.
 ---

 ## What is gRPC?